Port

 Notes:

 Tour does not operate on holidays.
 Wear comfortable walking shoes.
 Shade is limited; to avoid sunburn, wear light, long clothing suitable for use as a cover-up.
 Bring a hat and sunglasses; wear biodegradable/reef-safe sunscreen.
 Bring bottled water.
+On Tuesdays, the Ethnographic Museum of Tetouan will be replaced with Dar Oddi.

 We've made some updates to improve your experience.